MohibullahTheProblemSolver/sql-data-WARHOUSE-project/README.md

 ## 👤 About
 Hi!
 I'm ***Muhammad Mohibullah*** ***(data analyst)***.
-I'm passionate about business and analytics and I want to make your business grow.
+I'm passionate about business and analytics.
+I want to make your business growing.